TaylorSwanson/crisscross-agent/host/readme.md

 New nodes request a list of all peer nodes from the API on startup, and that's all.

-### Notes
-* The `tag` file in the host directory is the default tag of the server which is used in development.
-The tag is replaced in the nodes when the test application is launched.
-Otherwise, the tag comes from the native DigitalOcean tags API.

 # Guest application endpoints
 The guest application needs to be able to communicate with the host application.